 Moving on to oranges, the Omega again proved its superiority, creating substantially more juice than the Breville Juice Fountain Elite.
 The Omega did have a mild amount of pulp, but created about 35 mL more of juice.
 The Breville also created about a half inch of foam.

 However, the tables again turned when it came to juicing apples, with the Breville far exceeding the performance of the Omega.
 The Breville created about 35 mL more apple juice and only had a minuscule amount of pulp, but it did begin to separate relatively quickly.

-Finishing behind this pair of top performers, the bulk of the appliances delivered an average showing, with the Breville Juice Fountain, the CJE-1000, the Gourmia, the Hamilton Beach, and the Tribest Slowstar all earned a 5 out of 10.
+Next, the bulk of the juicers delivered an average showing, with the Breville Juice Fountain, the CJE-1000, the Gourmia, the Hamilton Beach, and the Tribest Slowstar all earning a 5 out of 10.

 The Cuisinart and the Hamilton Beach did the best of this group at juicing cucumbers, creating 210 mL and 205 mL of juice respectively.
 The Hamilton Beach did produce a moderate amount of pulp, while the Cuisinart had essentially zero.

 The Gourmia and the Breville Juice Fountain came next, both producing slightly less cucumber juice, measuring in at 200 mL and 198 mL respectively.
 However, the Juice Fountain only had trace amounts of pulp — less than the Cuisinart and Hamilton Beach, while the Gourmia had moderate amounts.
 The Tribest delivered a poor performance, only creating about 160 mL of cucumber juice.